Code-Institute-Submissions/Elitept/README.md

 ### Future Features

 In future I would make a few additions.

-Firstly, I would have a drop down section where you can click on each personal trainer, from there you would be able to see videos of them training clients and a short clip where they introduce themselves.
-Secondly, I would like to add more features to the site, for example the addition of a nutrition section.
+- I would have a drop down section where you can click on each personal trainer, from there you would be able to see videos of them training clients and a short clip where they introduce themselves.
+- I would also like to add more features to the site, for example the addition of a nutrition section.
+Where we can promote programs that include diets and foods to eat etc.